Solar powered generator

 If I was to do it all again, I'd try and build my panels on the ground like these that I spied in a small fishing-village in Holland; but they are in early morning shade.

-Perhaps the very best option is to construct a new workshop, its roof dedicated to your solar powered generator; 60% of the panels would be facing due south (in the Northern hemisphere, angled at your latitude), with 20% east-facing at 60 degrees to catch the morning sun, and another fifth directed to the west.
-The home's greatest electrical needs are not at midday; perhaps even 50/25/25.
+Perhaps the very best option is to construct a new workshop, its roof dedicated to your solar powered generator.
+60% of the panels would be facing due south (in the Northern hemisphere), with 20p percent to the east to catch the morning sun; and another fifth directed to the west.
+The home's greatest electrical needs are not at midday.

 As you will read below this building of a solar farm has become something of a saga; never did I realise how I would fall in love with free energy from the sun.
 If I was you, if you can afford it, go big from the beginning.